rust-lang/book/nostarch/chapter12.md

 Listing 12-4: Reading the contents of the file specified by the second argument

-First we bring in a relevant part of the standard library with a `use`
+First, we bring in a relevant part of the standard library with a `use`
-statement: we need `std::fs` to handle files.
+statement: We need `std::fs` to handle files.

 In `main`, the new statement `fs::read_to_string` takes the `file_path`, opens that file, and returns a value of type `std::io::Result<String>` that contains the file’s contents.

-After that, we again add a temporary `println!` statement that prints the value of `contents` after the file is read, so we can check that the program is working so far.
+After that, we again add a temporary `println!` statement that prints the value of `contents` after the file is read so that we can check that the program is working so far.

 Let’s run this code with any string as the first command line argument (because